 As a precaution, an operational ground range test should be performed before the first flight each time you go out.
-Performing a range test is a good way to detect problems that could cause loss of control such as low batteries, defective or damaged radio components, or radio interference.
+Performing a range test is a good way to detect problems that could cause loss of control such as low batteries, defective or damaged radio components or radio interference.
 This usually requires an assistant and should be done at the actual flying site you will be using.

-First turn on the transmitter, then install a fully-charged battery into the fuselage.
+First turn on the transmitter, then install the fully-charged battery into the fuselage.
 Connect the battery and install the hatch.

-Remember, use care not to bump the throttle stick, otherwise, the propeller / fan will turn and possibly cause damage or injury.
+Remember, use care not to bump the throttle stick.
+Otherwise, the propeller will turn and possibly cause damage or injury.

-Note: Please refer to your Transmitter Manual that came with your radio control system to perform a ground range check.
-If the controls are not working correctly or if anything seems wrong, do not fly the model until you correct the problem.
-Make certain all the servo wires are securely connected to the receiver and the transmitter batteries have a good connection.
+Note: Please refer to your Transmitter Manual that come with your radio control system to perform a ground range check.
+If the controls aren't working correctly or if anything seems wrong, don't fly the model until you fins and correct the problem.
+Make certain all the servo wires are securely connected to the receiver and the transmitter batteries are in good connection.